megardn/PennLINC.github.io/docs/TheWay/InterfacingWithClusters.md

 Now, in Atom, go to Packages > Hydrogen > Connect to Remote Kernal.
 Since you updated your settings, it will automatically connect to the one you have running.

-Click Remote Server, then [New Session], then Python 3.
+Click Remote Server, then [New Session], then Python 3 or R.

-Now you can code interactively, using the python on pmacs.
+Now you can code interactively, using the python or R on pmacs.
 ![interactive](./interactive.png)